 Questions?

-Before we begin, the folder structure of a working directory / project organizes all the relevant files.
+Before we begin, the folder structure of a project organizes all the relevant files.
 Typically we make directories for the following types of files:

 data